-Gir National Park in Gujarat is the only remaining home for the Asiatic Lions that are almost a definition to this park although the park has a lot more to offer.
+Gir National Park in Gujarat is the only remaining home for the Asiatic Lions that are the highlight of this park, although the park has a lot more to offer.
 The preservation of these lions was initiated by the Nawab of Junagadh when these were just about to enter the phase of extinction due to hunting.
-Other important wildlife forms found here are a leopard, chausingha, spotted deer, hyena, sambar deer and chinkara.
+There are roughly different 2375 species of fauna here with 38 species of mammals, over 300 species of birds, 37 species of reptiles and over 2000 species of insects.
+Other important wildlife forms found here are leopard, chausingha, spotted deer, hyena, sambar deer and chinkara.

 Less than 100 km away from Bhuj, this sanctuary is spread over an area of about 7505.22 sq. km. in the Kutch District.
 This wildlife sanctuary in Gujarat is considered as one of the largest seasonal saline wetland areas.
 It has a water depth that ranges between 0.5 to 1.5 m and preserves various species of flamingo birds.
 Also sight other species such as the greater flamingo, Indian porcupine, spiny-tailed lizard, black-necked storks, wild ass and Indian cormorant.
 The best time to visit this sanctuary is during the months of winters.